kiviktnm/decman/docs/aur.md

 Build packages are by default stored in a cache `/var/cache/decman/aur`.
 This plugin keeps 3 most recent versions of all packages.

 When installing packages from other version control systems than git, you'll need to install the package for that VCS.
-There is an [issue and a workaround](source) related to fossil packages.
-Note that the issue's workaround is for an old version of decman.
-With this version, set the `makepkg_user` with `decman.aur.makepkg_user`.

 ## Usage